Autumn Sonata

-Autumn Sonata (Höstsonaten) is a 1978 drama film written and directed by Ingmar Bergman, and starring Ingrid Bergman (in her final film role), Liv Ullmann and Lena Nyman.
+Autumn Sonata (Höstsonaten) is a 1978 tragedy film written and directed by Ingmar Bergman, and starring Ingrid Bergman (in her final film role), Liv Ullmann and Lena Nyman.
 Its plot follows a celebrated classical pianist and her neglected daughter who meet for the first time in years, and chronicles their painful discussions of how they have hurt each other.
-It was the first and only collaboration by Ingrid Bergman and Ingmar Bergman, whose names may be similar but are not related.
+It was the only collaboration between Ingrid Bergman and Ingmar Bergman (who were not related).

 Autumn Sonata was the last of Ingmar Bergman's films to be made for theatrical exhibition; all of his films made after it, even those screened in theatres, were television productions.